-I DO know I’d never take castor oil.
+I DO know I’d never take castor oil (made from castor beans).
 I’ve seen the by-products and how LONG they continue and I’d steer clear of that one.
 Yuck.

 How to go into labor:

 *NONE of these things I mentioned to possibly help you go into labor should be attempted until you can see 40 weeks out your window.
 I’m talking at LEAST 39 weeks.
 You have to remember that ultrasound dating isn’t perfect.
 You don’t want to think you caused your baby to come early with lasting effects.
 PLEASE above all, pick a doctor you trust and whose advice you are willing to follow.
 If you don’t have that — you need to figure that part out and fast.
-Do not take ANY advice given here above the advice of your physician.
+Do not take ANY advice given here above the advice of your physician/midwife.
 You’re paying him/her a lot.
-Make her work for it.
+Make them work for it.

 How to induce labor yourself